 3. Removing the saw from the cut before the blade stops rotating

 Don’t remove the circular saw while the blade is still rotating.
-Wait until the blade stops spinning and then manipulate with the saw.
-Pulling out the saw too early might cause kickback.
+Wait until the blade stops spinning and then manipulate the saw.
+Pulling out the saw too early might cause a kickback.

 4. Taking off the blade guard

 Removing, taking off, or pinning back the blade guard is not a good idea.
 The blade guard is there to protect the saw blade as well as prevent the blade from getting into contact with anything.
 Make sure the blade guard returns to its initial position before laying down the saw.

 5. Improperly supporting and attaching the cut piece